Tyson Foerster Game Preview: Flyers vs. Sabres

 Foerster Season Stats Insights

-- In 8 games this season, Foerster has averaged 13:18 on the ice, while putting up a plus-minus of +1.

-- Through eight games this season, Foerster has yet to score a goal.
+- Foerster has yet to score a goal through nine games this year.

-- He has two games with a point this season, but in eight contests Foerster has yet to walk off the ice having tallied two more more points.
+- He has two games with a point this season, but in nine contests Foerster has yet to walk off the ice having tallied two more more points.

-- Foerster has an assist in two of eight games, but hasn't registered more than one in any game this season.
+- Foerster has an assist in two of nine games, but hasn't registered more than one in any game this season.

-- Foerster's implied probability to go over his point total is 45.5% based on the odds.
+- The implied probability is 45.5% that Foerster hits the over on his points over/under based on the odds.

-- Given his moneyline odds, Foerster has an implied probability of 31.2% of going over his assist prop bet.
+- The implied probability of Foerster going over his assist prop bet, based on the odds, is 31.2%.

 Sign up for Underdog fantasy today.